workon3d/tws_sdk_windows/TWS_SDK_CS/PaaS/readme.md

 ```
 And you can create a new customer account for testing.
 Please visit http://qpe-staging.herokuapp.com/ and proceed for Creating an Account.
 Otherwise, you can try to use SDK interfaces to create new customer.
 As a result, you will get URL to reach the created quote on front-end.
-The created account will be only valid for staging with http://paas-staging.dddws.com/, unless you use working or production.
+The created account will be only valid for staging with http://paas-staging.dddws.com/, unless you use working or production envirionment.

 ### 3. TWS_SDK
 If you don’t need to handling the cloud file and modeling directly, you don’t have to care about TWS_SDK project.